 Strength of the Joint

 Festool Domino’s high strength of joints makes them ideal for various applications.
-If you are looking for more powerful joints, we suggest going for the mortise and tenon joinery or doweling jig.
+If you are looking for more powerful joints, go for the mortise and tenon joinery or doweling jig.

 Angled Joinery